devopsdays/devopsdays-web/content/page/organizing.md

 Now that you have assembled your team, the next step is choosing a date.
 We usually take the following into consideration to find a good date:

-- Avoid overlapping dates with other devopsdays, especially nearby.
-We want to spread the events out; think of it as loadbalancing.
-All devopsdays events with their dates scheduled will be shown on the front page of [devopsdays.org](/).
-- Avoid overlap in dates with other important local events: with other events happening at the same time, your attendance rate might be affected negatively
-- 'Piggyback' after/before other events: it's a great way to get started, and as people might have traveled already, they can potentially be interested in a pre or post event conference
+- **Avoid Overlapping with Other DevOpsDays**: Ensure your event doesn't coincide with other DevOpsDays, especially those nearby.
+Think of it as load balancing.
+Check the [devopsdays.org](/) homepage for scheduled DevOpsDays events.

+- **Local Event Conflicts**: Be mindful of other significant local events.
+Concurrent events could adversely impact your attendance.

+- **Piggybacking Strategy**: Consider scheduling your event immediately before or after another major event.
+Attendees already in the area might find it convenient to attend another related conference.

-- Keep on eye on other major industry events so as to avoid accidentally scheduling during a time when it may be more challenging to get the speakers and sponsors you want.
+- **Industry Calendar**: Keep track of major industry events.
+This helps in avoiding clashes and ensures you can attract the speakers and sponsors you desire.

-- You cannot announce a date until you have two things: an agreement with a venue, and a way to handle money.
-- Look at a few two-day choices you can accept.
+- **Get Options**: Look at a few two-day choices you can accept.
 When talking to a venue, you might find that they can accommodate you better during some parts of the week than others.
 Sometimes they may be fully booked a given week, but available the next.

-- Consider that if you schedule one or more day on a weekend, you are likely to see a significant drop-off of attendance on the weekend day(s).
-DevOps is part of people's work life, and the weekends are typically used for refreshing energy with family.
+- **Avoid the weekend**: DevOps is part of people's work life, and the weekends are typically used for refreshing energy with family.
 We recommend choosing weekdays.

+- **Venue and Financial Readiness**: Before announcing a date, ensure you have secured a venue and have a system in place to handle finances.

 ---